UEFA lead backlash against Super League, UK government vows to step in

 The Super League said they aimed to have 15 founding members and a 20-team league with five other clubs qualifying each season and would start playing as “soon as is practicable”.

-Fans of clubs involved have united in condemnation as have major European domestic leagues and football federations.
+While shares in Juventus JUVE.MI surged nearly 18% on Monday and Manchester United shares ended the day 6.8% higher, fans of the clubs involved have united in condemnation, as have major European domestic leagues, football federations and broadcasters.
 French President Emmanuel Macron and Italian Prime Minister Mario Draghi have also voiced concerns.

 British broadcaster BT Sport, which pays hundreds of millions of pounds a year to show the Champions League, said the game needed to be protected.